sbabiv/xml2map/README.md

 # xml2map
-xml to map converter written Golang
+XML to MAP converter written Golang

 Sometimes there is a need for the representation of previously unknown structures.
 Such a universal representation is usually a string in the form of JSON, XML, or the structure of data map. similar to the map[string]interface{} or map[interface{}]interface{}.